grumply/purehs.org/static/pages/about/page.md

 Pure.hs offers simple declarative view primitives like HTML, SVG, and text nodes that make it easy to get started.
 When more power is required, Pure.hs offers keyed nodes, components, and first-class portals.

-Pure.hs also avoids complicated types, where possible, to simplify development experience and create a welcoming API for the unitiated.
+Pure.hs also avoids complicated types, where possible, to simplify development experience and create a welcoming API for the uninitiated.
 Tracing down the shape of a component isn't generally a good experience for new users.

 <pre data-try>
 import Pure